ZiaChiu/mcedit2/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/76956gfy2n7sl5me?svg=true)](https://ci.appveyor.com/project/codewarrior0/mcedit2)
 [![Build Status](https://travis-ci.org/mcedit/mcedit2.svg?branch=master)](https://travis-ci.org/mcedit/mcedit2)

+## update（In my opinion）: I am currently only focusing on fixing the UI, at least so that it can continue to be supported by the Qt and Python communities.
+As for the underlying logic, given that there are now more and better ways to edit maps, and Mojang has officially released some codes, I will try my best to find out if there is a way to replace the original logic.

 # MCEdit 2.0

 MCEdit 2.0 is the next version of MCEdit, the World Editor for Minecraft.
 MCEdit allows you to edit every aspect of